An Etiquette Expert Weighs In On Modern Party Dilemmas — Just In Time For The Holidays

 It's important that, if you're going to have a party where you want the expenses to be shared, you A.) take the role of organizer, not host, and B.) make it clear when you're inviting people that there is an expectation of cost involved.
 This allows someone who can't meet that cost to say, "I'm sorry, I can't participate," or "Thanks so much, I'll catch you next time."
 That's really, really important.

-If the situation you just described does happen, that's when I think you need to call your friend and say, "Hey, I just got a Venmo message from you and wanted to check in with you about it.
+If the situation you just described does happen, that's when I think you need to call your friend and say, "Hey, I just got your message requesting an e-transfer and wanted to check in with you about it.
 I hadn't realized the party had costs associated with it in addition to the dish."
 Now you and your friend need to go through and try to figure out whether you're going to pay this $40 fee, whether you're going to pay it to her over time, or whether you're going to refuse to pay it because she never asked you to pay it in order to attend the party.
 That might cause bigger issues in your friendship.
 You can see how it could turn into a really tough situation really quickly.

 Lizzie Post: You don't just request money from someone without first getting their buy-in, so this host is really in the wrong and not setting themselves up for success.
 I think that's very poor form — it's an assumption that has not allowed others at the party to make decisions about their own finances, and that's where the big etiquette faux pas comes from.
 There's nothing that says that a friend, just because they're your peer, makes the same amount of money.
 Even if they make more than you, they may not have free cash on hand to spend without thinking about it.